 Although the animals at our shelter are not trained service animals, the simple companionship and unconditional love they can bring to those coping with the stresses of military life are quite impactful.
 From helping a veteran cope with PTSD to supporting military children who are dealing with their parent’s deployment, pets can provide love and support to get them through these difficult times.

-To say thank you to our military for their service, we offer 25% off adoption fees as well as free microchipping to all active duty or retired military.
-A valid military ID is required to take advantage of these savings.
+To say thank you to our military for their service, we offer 25% off adoption fees as well as free microchipping to all active duty, current reserve members or retired military.
+A valid military (DOD) ID is required to take advantage of these savings.

 Still Have Questions About Adopting?